VEGF Trap Eye (Eylea)

 Trap Eye molecules have higher affinity to bind these factors than the natural receptors in the retina.
 Once these growth factors are bonded to VEGF Trap molecules, their actions to form new fragile blood vessels and increase vascular permeability are inhibited or blocked.

-What are the differences between Trap eye and current Anti-VEGF injections (Avastin and Lucentis) ?
+What are the differences between Eylea and current Anti-VEGF injections (Avastin and Lucentis)

 2- Current Anti-VEGF medications are rapidly cleared from the eye while Trap Eye complex is relatively inert, and is degraded more slowly which may lead to longer duration of action.